-• We encourage ongoing and active volunteer involvement by individuals and groups when it will enhance the educational experience of our students.
+- We encourage ongoing and active volunteer involvement by individuals and groups when it will enhance the educational experience of our students.
 Examples of volunteers include, but are not limited to: classroom volunteers, field trip volunteers, bus chaperones, mentors, reading buddies, etc. Volunteers will be under the supervision and direction of a school employee.
-Contact the Volunteer Coordinator, Brook Mullin, if you are interested in volunteering.
-Please contact the school office at (319) 558-2169.

-- The Cedar Rapids Community School District (CRCSD) recognizes the need to maintain a District Volunteer Services Program to support classroom instruction and co-curricular activities.
+Please contact the main office if you'd like to volunteer at Madison. - The Cedar Rapids Community School District (CRCSD) recognizes the need to maintain a District Volunteer Services Program to support classroom instruction and co-curricular activities.
 CRCSD appreciates the involvement of volunteers in supporting instructional programs and enriching the learning environment.
 The district shall make every reasonable effort to provide a safe learning environment for students working with volunteers. - A Volunteer Application is required annually of all volunteers whose primary role is that of working directly with students or assisting staff on a regular basis; supervising/chaperoning students; or acting as an authority figure.
-All Volunteer Applications will be checked against the national sex offender database and are subject to a background check. https://apps.raptortech. com/Apply/MTE5OTplbi1VUw== - All applications must be approved prior to volunteering. - Board Policy 1002.- Volunteer, Board Policy 1002.2- Visitors
+All Volunteer Applications will be checked against the national sex offender database and are subject to a background check. https://apps.raptortech.com/Apply/MTE5OTplbi1VUw== - All applications must be approved prior to volunteering.

+Board Policy 1002.- Volunteer Board Policy 1002.2- Visitors